ABOUT ENGINES

 The content of the lubricating oil tank is 40 tonnes, which approx. 10 times an hour is pressed through the bearings as lubricating oil and through the pistons as cooling oil with a pressure of 2.5 atm.
 The engine is fresh water-cooled in a closed system, and this water is kept cooled by water from the port of Copenhagen using a heat exchanger.

-ENGINE FACTS - B&W2000 / H.C. ØRSTED ENGINE
+FACTS - B&W2000 / H.C. ØRSTED ENGINE

 Production name: DM 884WS-150